thompsonsed/pycoalescence/docs/README_pycoalescence.rst

    - Optionally, also run :func:`set_speciation_rates() <pycoalescence.simulation.Simulation.set_speciation_rates>`
      to set a list of speciation rates to apply at the end of the simulation.

 #.
+Run the simulation
+   This is split into 3 parts, which can be called individually if necessary:

+    #.
 Finalise setup

-   - Run :func:`finalise_setup() <pycoalescence.simulation.Simulation.finalise_setup>` to check that simulations are
+        - Run :func:`finalise_setup() <pycoalescence.simulation.Simulation.finalise_setup>` to check that simulations
-     setup and set up the maps and data structures in memory :ref:`necsim <Introduction_necsim>`.
+          are setup and set up the maps and data structures in memory :ref:`necsim <Introduction_necsim>`.

     #.
 Run simulations

         - Start the simulation using :func:`run_coalescence() <pycoalescence.simulation.Simulation.run_coalescence>`
         - Returns True if the simulations complete successfully and False if the simulations run out of time and pause

     #.
 Apply speciation rates and output database

-   - Generate a coalescence tree for each speciation rate using :func:`apply_speciation_rates() <pycoalescence.simulation.Simulation.apply_speciation_rates>`
+        - Generate a coalescence tree for each speciation rate using :func:`apply_speciation_rates() <pycoalescence.simulation.Simulation.apply_speciation_rates`
         - This function also writes the output to the simulation file.

 .. important:: The last three steps can be combined using :func:`run() <pycoalescence.simulation.Simulation.run>`,
                which also performs checks for if the simulation has run out of time and paused, rather than completing.

+See the :ref:`examples <sim_examples>` for the full simulation process.

 .. note::
     See Glossary_ for definitions of :term:`sample map`, :term:`fine map` and :term:`coarse map`.